-Strathfield Rotary has held their first meeting of the year at our club in mid January.
+Strathfield Rotary held their first meeting of the year at our club in mid January.
 This tradition goes back to 2010 and combines croquet, socialising and sharing a great meal.

 This year there were thirty two from Rotary and five SCC volunteers.

-We also now have a group of Rotarians who are quite accomplished at Golf Croquet - they have fun while remaining competitive.
+We now have a group of Rotarians who are quite accomplished at Golf Croquet - they have fun while remaining competitive.
 We help new players integrate with the more experienced players.
 Some of the Rotarians asked about Gateball, so we gave them some experience with the different equipment involved.